 This original Oxford Careers Service programme will combine individual, paired and group activities to stimulate thinking, explore new areas and practice new ways of self-expression on work-related topics and tools relevant to researchers.

-- Learn how a design approach can be used to develop and progress a personal career plan
+- Learn how a design-thinking approach can be used to develop and progress a personal career plan

 - Use visual methods to explore career options for the coming five years